go-compression/go-compression.github.io/site/index.md

 Additionally, this project itself is intended to be a community-sourced resource for people interested in compression algorithms.
 The idea is that anyone can contribute to this website through GitHub so that this can be a constantly improving and expanding resource for others.

 With all of that said, if you're interested in learning more about the world of compression, you should [get started]({% link getting_started.md %}).

+## Forewarning

+As a forewarning it should be noted that although this project is intended to be comprehensive, it is not.
+This is because the two primary authors, myself, Phillip Cutter, and Arnav Chawla, are currently high school seniors who are working on finishing college applications, schoolwork, internships, and other commitments and do not have the time to continue this project, and [Raisin]({% link reference/raisin.md %}), at the same rate that they did over the first three months.
+However, both of us are committed to maintaining this project and improving it for the forseeable future.

 ## Notable Compression Project Mentions